- 2 Pork Tenderloins (or 4 Chicken Breasts)

 - 1 Bunch Fresh Dill, finely chopped (or 3 tsp dry dill)

 - 3 TBSP olive oil

 - Salt & Pepper to taste

-- Peel the cucumber cut them in half and spoon out the seeds from the middle (if you’re using an English cucumber you don’t need to seed it).
-Grate with a cheese grater, using the large blades.
+Peel the cucumbers cut them in half and spoon out the seeds from the middle.
+Grate with a cheese grater.

 Combine the cucumber, yogurt, garlic (minced), 2 tablespoons white wine vinegar and 3 tablespoons of olive oil.